 Did you ever want to contact someone on Tinder by email?

-I was at work the other day and this idea came out like when we were little kids preparing nasty treats to our friends.
+I was at work the other day and this idea came out like when we were little kids preparing nasty treats for our friends.
 We were laughing at the funny things that online dating services like Tinder offer to have some fun from time to time.

 - Log in on Tinder from your smartphone.

 - If you saw someone you like copy their name and surname.

 - Do a search in google with this info and see if they are on Linkedin or Twitter.